 Taxpayers will be assisted on a first come, first serve basis.
 If taxpayers have further questions they may call the VITA hotline at (678) 466-4527.
 Spanish translators are available, but must be scheduled in advance.

 Paving Around the Athletics & Fitness Center

-The parking area in front of the Athletics & Fitness Center will be closed from Monday, Mar.
+The traffic circle and parking area in front of the Athletics & Fitness Center will be closed from Monday, Mar.
 26 through Wednesday afternoon, Mar.
 28.

 Student Government Association (SGA)